DrVoyager/EdGENI/README.md

 * It introduces a client application, *PuTTY Connect*, to simplify making VM connections.
 Putty Connect improve the user experience and extend the user base of GENI, thus delivering a generalized experiment platform for computer education.
 * It also includes a series of experiments, covering topics of cybersecurity and blockchain.
 These labs are suitable for a wide range of students, from entry-level students who are unfamiliar with command-line interface to advanced students who are interested in sophisticated network attacks and preventions.

+For technical details, please check our paper: Yongzhi Wang, Wen-Jung Hsin, and Manish Lamsal.
+2022.
+EdGENI: Making GENI User-Friendly for General Computer Education.
+In Proceedings of the 53rd ACM Technical Symposium V.1 on Computer Science Education (SIGCSE 2022).
+Association for Computing Machinery, New York, NY, USA, 801–807.
+DOI:https://doi.org/10.1145/3478431.3499300

 ## Getting Started with Labs
 * To get started with the labs, you will need to register a GENI user account, generate your SSH keys, and Join the GENI Project.
 You can find the instructions to perform those tasks within [Setup User](Environment%20Setup/1-Setup-User.docx).
 * Furthuremore, you will also need to create a lab environment on GENI.
 You can find the instructions within [Setup Lab](Environment%20Setup/2-Setup-Lab.docx).